StackVista/stackstate-docs/setup/otel/collector.md

         action: insert
 ```

-The [resource attributes processor]() can modify attributes of a [resource](concepts.md#resources).
+The [resource processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourceprocessor) can modify attributes of a [resource](concepts.md#resources).
 For example to add a Kubernetes cluster name to every resource:

 ```yaml
   processors: